paraskanwarit/cisco/README.md

 # cisco
-This repo will hold code to configure network devices
+This repo will hold code to configure network devices.